 |Affinity Bloc:||Eurasian Peoples|

-But from Roman times to the present, the Basques have been "a group apart" in Spain.
-They were never really conquered by the Visigoths, nor the Moors, and have always rebelled against Spanish domination as well.
-In terms of physical features ( high incidence of O blood type and RH negative factor), archaeology of that region, and their unique Basque language, euskera, they are clearly an ancient people who have lived in this corner of the world and maintained their unique identity down through the centuries, even millenniums.
+From Roman times to the present, the Basques have been "a group apart" in Spain.
+They were never actually conquered by the Visigoths, nor the Moors, and have always rebelled against Spanish domination as well.
+In terms of physical features (high incidence of O blood type and RH negative factor), archaeology of that region, and their unique Basque language, euskera, they are clearly an ancient people who have lived in this corner of the world and maintained their unique identity down through the centuries, even millenniums.
 The Basque language, euskera, is a linguistic mystery in that it has no clear relationship to any other language in the world!

 The Basques were among the last peoples of Spain to embrace Catholicism.
 When they did so, however, they did in mass.
 For many years, the Basque Country was the most Catholic in all of Spain.
 They contributed leaders to the Catholic Church, including Saint Ignatius of Loyola, the founder of the Jesuits.

-What is difficult for many American Catholics to understand is that the Catholic Church around the world has a mission strategy of syncretism.
-They accept the "traditional beliefs" of the new people, and then try to re-create those in a Catholic form.
+The Catholic Church around the world has a mission strategy of syncretism, and this also applies to the Basques.
+Catholics accept the "traditional beliefs" of the new people, and then try to re-create those in a Catholic form.
 Catholics would say that they are successful in that.
-Others might tend to disagree.
+Others tend to disagree.

-First of all, the Basques are a very proud people -- proud of their history, their culture, their current standing in the world.
+First of all, the Basques are a very proud people -- proud of their history, their culture and their standing in the world.
 And there is much for which to be proud.
-But as they go back to reconnect with their pagan past, many of those influences are not healthy.
-Even within the syncretistic Catholic Church, many traditions and celebrations exist that are not healthy, and the Church´s emphasis on biblical teaching (rather than church tradition) is very weak overall.
+But as they go back to reconnect with their pagan past, many of those influences are not spiritually healthy.
+Even within the syncretistic Catholic Church, there are many traditions and celebrations that are not spiritually healthy.
+The Church´s emphasis on biblical teaching (rather than church tradition) is very weak overall.